-Release of more Israeli hostages imminent as humanitarian aid enters Gaza | Gephardt Daily
+17 Hamas hostages released after hours-long delay over Gaza aid | Gephardt Daily

-The Palestinian group indicated to Egypt it intended to release another 13 Israeli hostages on Saturday as part of the ongoing cease-fire deal, security sources told the Jerusalem Post.
+Hamas said it decided to delay the hostage swap after Israel sent fewer than half of the agreed-upon aid trucks to Gaza, spokesman Osama Hamdan said.

-Meanwhile, Israeli sources said 42 Palestinian prisoners are due to be handed over in the expected transaction.
+“The total number of aid trucks that have reached (Gaza) yesterday and today is 340 aid trucks.
+Only 65 trucks have reached the northern part of the strip, which is less than half of what was agreed on,” Hamdan said earlier Saturday.

-If completed, the latest exchange would come a day after 13 Israeli hostages and 12 Thai nationals were released as part of the limited negotiated pause in fighting between Israel and Hamas — the first since hostilities began on Oct.
+If the hostage transfer is completed late Saturday, the latest exchange would come a day after 13 Israeli hostages and 12 Thai nationals were released as part of the limited negotiated pause in fighting between Israel and Hamas — the first since hostilities began on Oct.
 7.

 The Hebrew-language Ynet News reported late Saturday afternoon local time the planned exchange remained on track but had been delayed due to “technical reasons.”